-- Tires with inadequate gripping ability are used (such as excessively worn tires on a snow covered road). - The vehicle hydroplanes while driving at high speed on the wet or slick road.
+- The limits of tire gripping performance have been exceeded (such as excessively worn tires on a snow covered road). - The vehicle hydroplanes while driving at high speed on the wet or slick road.

 Stopping distance when the ABS is operating may exceed that of normal conditions